I Wear the Face

-I Wear the Face is the 1984 RCA Records debut album from Mr. Mister.
+I Wear the Face is the debut studio album by American rock band Mr. Mister.
+It was released on March 27, 1984, by RCA Records.
 It reached #170 on the Billboard Top 200 chart.
 It was originally issued with a different cover photograph that was changed after the success of their second RCA album.
 The lead single from the album, "Hunters of the Night" reached a peak of #57 on the Billboard Hot 100 chart.

 In 2016, the album was digitally remastered and released in Japan, using the original artwork.

 Track listing

 All songs written by Richard Page, Steve George and John Lang except as noted: